Maxime Crépeau: Senior team

 Crépeau received his first call up to the Canadian senior team in January 2014, as part of a training camp under coach Benito Floro.
 He made his debut against the United States on February 2, 2016.
 In June 2017 Crépeau was called up to the senior team for the 2017 CONCACAF Gold Cup.
 He made one appearance at the tournament, replacing an injured Milan Borjan in Canada's tournament opener against French Guiana.
 Crépeau was named to the squad for the 2019 CONCACAF Gold Cup in May 2019, and the 2021 CONCACAF Gold Cup in July 2021.
 In the 2021 Gold Cup, regular Canada starter Borjan was not called up, leaving Crépau as the first choice keeper for the tournament.
 He played all of Canada's matches as the team advanced all the way to the semifinals before bowing out against Mexico.
 It was Canada's best performance at the Gold Cup since 2007.

 Crépeau was a regular call-up during the final round of qualification for the 2022 FIFA World Cup, and featured in the October 2021 window against Mexico, Jamaica and Panama.
-In November 2022 he suffered a broken lower leg during the MLS Cup Final, ruling him out of the World Cup squad.
+In November 2022, he suffered a broken lower leg during the MLS Cup Final, ruling him out of the World Cup squad.

+In June 2024, Crépeau was named to Canada's squad for the 2024 Copa América.